 When the bad guys see you have a Identisafe-09 security system in your car, they will move away to steal an easier target.

-motivation and opportunity is there, he will steal any car, classic,
+and the motivation and opportunity is there, he will steal any car, classic, specialty, or modern.

 Why buy a car security system?